Greene and Boebert trade public barbs over McCarthy, ‘space lasers’

 “I’ve been asked to explain MTG’s belief in Jewish space lasers, why she showed up to a white supremacist’s conference, and now why she’s blindly following Kevin McCarthy and I’m not going to go there,” Boebert said.

 Greene earlier this year spoke at a conference hosted by white nationalist Nick Fuentes.
-Last month, after Fuentes attended a dinner with Trump and rapper Kanye West, Greene condemned Fuentes.
-She said that she would not have spoken at the conference had she known his views, but did not regret her message.
+Last month, after Fuentes attended a dinner with Trump and Ye, the rapper formerly known as Kanye West, Greene condemned Fuentes.
+She said that she would not have spoken at the conference had she known his views but did not regret her message.

 “The only person who can answer for Marjorie’s words and actions is Marjorie.
 Let me be very clear, I support President Trump.
 Period.
 President Trump is a friend and the leader of the Republican party,” Boebert said.